rajrules21/Jenkins-Projects/Project-2/README.md

-# Jenkins-Project-2: Deploy a Python Flask CRUD App Using CI/CD Pipeline in Jenkins
+# Jenkins-Project-2: Flask CRUD Application Deployment with CI/CD Pipeline

-## Project Introduction:
+## Project Overview:

-Welcome to our Simple Flask CRUD Application  project!
-In this project, we aim to develop a crud application using Flask, a lightweight Python web framework, to manage crud functionality in a DynamoDB Table.
-The main objective of this project is to provide hands-on experience with building a web application, setting up a CI/CD pipeline using Jenkins, and deploying the application to AWS AWS ECS.
+Welcome to our Flask CRUD Application Deployment project!
+In this project, we'll develop a Flask application with CRUD (Create, Read, Update, Delete) functionality for managing items.
+The application will be deployed using a CI/CD pipeline orchestrated by Jenkins.
+Our goal is to automate the build, test, and deployment processes while ensuring the reliability and scalability of our application.

 ## Objectives:

-- **Develop a Simple Flask CRUD Application:** Create a Flask application that allows users to perform create, read, update and delete operations on a DynamoDB table.

-- **Create a DynamoDB Table:** write a python script to create a dynamodb tab;e
+- **Flask CRUD Application Development:** Develop a Flask application with CRUD functionality for managing items in a database.

-- **CI/CD Pipeline Setup:** Implement a Continuous Integration/Continuous Deployment (CI/CD) pipeline using Jenkins to automate the build, test, and deployment processes of the application.
+- **CI/CD Pipeline Setup:** Implement a Continuous Integration/Continuous Deployment (CI/CD) pipeline using Jenkins to automate the build, test, and deployment processes of the Flask application.

-- **Deployment to AWS EC2:** Deploy the Flask application to an AWS EC2 instance using Docker containers.
+- **Deployment to AWS:** Deploy the Flask application to AWS ECS (Elastic Container Service) using Docker containers.

 ## Tools and Technologies:

-- **Flask:** Python web framework for building the application.
+- **Flask:** Python web framework for building the CRUD application.
-- **HTML/CSS:** Frontend markup and styling.
+- **DynamoDB:** NoSQL database service from AWS for storing application data.
 - **Jenkins:** CI/CD automation server for orchestrating the pipeline.
 - **Docker:** Containerization technology for packaging the application.
+- **AWS ECS:** Container orchestration service for deploying and managing Docker containers.

+## Project Structure:

+- **app.py:** Main Python file containing the Flask application logic.
+- **create_ecr.py:** Python script to create an ECR (Elastic Container Registry) repository.
+- **create_ecs_cluster.py:** Python script to create an ECS (Elastic Container Service) cluster.
+- **Dockerfile:** Configuration file for building the Docker image of the Flask application.
+- **dynamodb_setup.py:** Python script for setting up the DynamoDB database.
+- **Jenkinsfile:** Jenkins pipeline script for automating CI/CD processes.
+- **requirements.txt:** File containing Python dependencies for the project.
-- **AWS EC2:** Virtual server instances for hosting the application.
+- **templates:** Directory containing HTML templates for the Flask application.
+- **__pycache__:** Directory containing cached Python bytecode.

-## Creating the Jenkins CI/CD Pipeline:
+## CI/CD Pipeline Steps:

-- **GitHub Repository Setup:** Create a GitHub repository to host the project code, including the Flask application, Dockerfile, Jenkinsfile, and HTML templates.

-- **Jenkins Installation:** Install Jenkins on a server (could be an EC2 instance) and set up necessary plugins like Git, Docker, and AWS Pipeline.

-- **Jenkins Configuration:** Configure Jenkins credentials for accessing the GitHub repository, Docker Hub (or another container registry), and AWS services.

-- **Writing Jenkinsfile:** Define the CI/CD pipeline stages and steps in the Jenkinsfile.
-This includes checking out the code from GitHub, building the Docker image, pushing it to the container registry, deploying to AWS EC2, and deploying to AWS ECS.
+1. **Setup DynamoDB:** Create a DynamoDB table using boto3 in a separate Python script.
+2. **Build Docker Image:** Use Dockerfile to build a Docker image of the Flask application.
+3. **Create ECR Repository:** Run a Python script to create an ECR repository for storing Docker images.
+4. **Push Docker Image to ECR:** Push the built Docker image to the ECR repository.
+5. **Create ECS Cluster:** Run a Python script to create an ECS cluster for deploying Docker containers.
+6. **Deploy Flask Application to ECS:** Deploy the Docker container with the Flask application to the ECS cluster.
+7. **Integrate SAST with Snyk:** Perform static application security testing using Snyk as part of the Jenkins pipeline.

+## Getting Started:

+1. **Clone the Repository:** Clone the project repository from GitHub.
+2. **Install Dependencies:** Install Python dependencies listed in `requirements.txt`.
+3. **Configure AWS Credentials:** Set up AWS credentials in Jenkins for accessing AWS services.
-- **Pipeline Execution:** Create a new pipeline job in Jenkins and link it to the GitHub repository.
-Jenkins will automatically trigger the pipeline whenever changes are pushed to the repository.
+4. **Configure Jenkins Pipeline:** Create a new pipeline job in Jenkins and link it to the GitHub repository.
+Configure Jenkinsfile to define the CI/CD pipeline stages.

-## Deployment to AWS EC2:

-- **EC2 Instance Setup:** Launch an EC2 instance and configure it with Docker to run Docker containers.

-- **Deploying the Application:** Use SSH to connect to the EC2 instance from Jenkins and pull the Docker image.
-Run the Docker container to deploy the Flask application.
+5. **Run the Pipeline:** Trigger the pipeline in Jenkins to build, test, and deploy the Flask application automatically.

-By following these steps, we'll be able to create a robust CI/CD pipeline for our Flask application and deploy it seamlessly to AWS EC2  environments.
+By following these steps, we'll be able to deploy our Flask CRUD application seamlessly using a CI/CD pipeline managed by Jenkins.